 SEARCH AND WILDFLOWER HOME PAGE YELLOW FLOWERS CONTACT US

-An Arnica mollis flower shows the structure of a typical Asteraceae that has ray and disk flowers:
+An Arnica mollis flower head shows the structure of a typical Asteraceae that has ray and disk flowers:

 The ray flowers around the perimeter of the flower head are upright, cylindrical, very narrow, and each have one elongated, yellow, strap-like petal.